Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_Cabinets.md

-# Power On Compute and IO Cabinets
+# Power On Compute Cabinets

 Power on liquid-cooled and standard rack cabinet PDUs.